energnn/energnn/docs/reference/tracker/index.rst

 .. currentmodule:: energnn.tracker

-A typical ARGO project involves multiple training runs, and various datasets.
+A typical EnerGNN project involves multiple training runs, and various datasets.
 A :class:`Tracker` aims at versionning datasets and models, monitoring training runs, and finding the best model.